About Sally Wright – Counsellor in Edinburgh & Online

 Supervision and Professional Development

 I am a qualified counselling supervisor and I offer thoughtful, collaborative supervision to other practitioners.
 I’m passionate about reflective practice and about supporting the growth and wellbeing of fellow counsellors.
-More information on this page.
+More information on my supervision page.

 Memberships